-CBI’s mediators have deep experience working on land use and transportation projects, and extensive knowledge of the associated laws and regulations.
-Our mediators are skilled at infusing innovation into highly-regulated planning processes, helping parties to explore and design creative solutions that have benefits for all.
+Our mediators are skilled at infusing innovation into highly regulated planning processes, helping parties to explore and design creative solutions that have benefits for all.
+We draw from our deep experience on land use and transportation projects, along with extensive knowledge of the associated laws and regulations.
 Our approach involves working with parties to:

-From helping create a vision for the City of Cambridge’s master plan to planning for transportation projects in Colorado, we have supported leaders and communities in creating a path forward on tough land use and transportation issues.
+From helping create a vision for the City of Cambridge’s master plan to planning for transportation projects in Colorado, we’ve supported leaders and communities on tough land use and transportation issues.

 Land use